MHe999/SOP-Robot/docs/BRINGUP.md

 #### 3. Build fails to dependency issue

-If you face package dependency failures during `colcon build` please run `rosdep install --from-paths src --ignore-src --rosdistro foxy -r -y`.
+If you face package dependency failures during `colcon build` please run `rosdep install --from-paths src --ignore-src --rosdistro humble -r -y`.
 It might request you to run `rosdep update` first.
 Run it first and then run the `rosdep install ...`.
 Then try to run `colcon build` again and it should be able to figure out those dependencies now.

 <!-- References -->